 Okay.
 So now that we’ve got some of the general ingredient deets out of the way, please please please read through all of the instructions in the recipe page before starting.
 Making your own cinnamon rolls can seem a little daunting, but I promise it is not too bad!
 Trust me, if I can do it, you can do it.
 I’m not some natural pastry chef that grew up with parents who always made every meal from scratch.
 I’m just a baker aficionado who learned most of my tricks at a young age from my best friend’s kitchen, and trial and error thereafter.
 There is something about baking and creating fun dishes with healthier ingredients that excites me.
 And then being able to share these recipes here on the blog with you all is even more fulfilling.

-Okay, I’ll stop being sappy and let you read the recipe now.
+Okay, I’ll let you read the recipe now.

 These Whole Wheat Cinnamon Rolls are “healthified” using whole wheat white flour, coconut sugar, and coconut oil.
 They’re also refined sugar-free and dairy-free! *Please read through all of the instructions before beginning.
 It is going to seem like a lot of steps, but it is easy once you get going!

 - 3 1/4–1/2 cups whole wheat white flour, plus a little more for rolling